 Hashing verifies data integrity.
 It assures you that your data is not modified and it’s correct.
 Similarly, it also ensures your information is in its original form.

-Hash functions are helpful for most things.
+They are helpful for most things.
 For instance, it’s used to sign new software and verify digital signatures to secure the website connection with the computer or mobile web browsers.
 Similarly, it’s also good for indexing and retrieving information from the online database.

 • Data blocks within cryptocurrencies